JAlcocerT/Linux/content/docs/Debian/linux_installing_apps.md

 Ever wondered about using linux as a regular OS, but afraid of making tedious installations of all your favorite programs, even games?

-Those time consuming tasks can be avoided simply with the use of [CLI commands, like these](https://github.com/JAlcocerT/Linux/blob/main/Ubuntu_installations_bash).
+Those time consuming tasks can be avoided simply with the use of [CLI commands, like these](https://github.com/JAlcocerT/Linux/blob/main/Z_Linux_Installations_101/Ubuntu_installations_bash) or the ones in this [Gist](https://gist.github.com/JAlcocerT/197667ec5ec0da53e78eb58c4253a73f).

 But we are not there yet, right?
 Let me show you some options to install your Apps in Debian: